Comprehensive Care for Orthodontic Concerns in Silver Spring

-An imbalance in the bite often prevents the teeth from making proper contact, leading to worn teeth, damaged teeth and bite problems.
-For this reason, early intervention is often recommended for children with malocclusion to create a healthier foundation as the permanent teeth erupt.
+An imbalance in the bite often prevents the teeth from making proper contact, leading to worn teeth, damaged teeth, and bite problems.
+For this reason, early intervention is often recommended for children with jaw structure abnormalities and malocclusion to create a healthier foundation as the permanent teeth erupt.

 Orthodontics in Silver Spring: Treatment Options

 Dr. Rever offers all types of orthodontic treatments, from traditional metal braces to invisible aligners from Invisalign®.
 He sees patients of all ages, including adolescents and adults.
 He will evaluate all aspects of your bite and dental health and discuss your cosmetic concerns as part of the treatment planning process.
 Dr. Rever will work with you to determine the most suitable treatment option for addressing your unique dental health needs and your long term cosmetic goals.

 The length of your treatment time will be dependent on the type of braces required and the severity of your oral health concerns.
 For some patients, treatment may be as short as a few months.
 Dr. Rever will discuss all aspects of your overall recommended orthodontic care, including a timeline and what to expect.

 - Braces: These are metal brackets and wires that treat more serious cases of malocclusion.